Isotropic Theory edit page

 The effective isotropic stiffness tensor

 An isotropic Albite material we assume here to consist of randomly oriented grains forming an uniform (isotropic) texture.
-In this case the Voigt and Reuss avarages provide upper and lower bounds for the elastic properties of the material.
+In this case the Voigt and Reuss averages provide upper and lower bounds for the elastic properties of the material.

 [C_iso_Voigt,C_iso_Reuss,C_iso_Hill] = mean(C,uniformODF(C.CS))